 - Don’t give the kids candy!
 I saw a lot of tourists do this.
 Not surprisingly, I had to deal with loads of kids shouting at me.
 ‘Give me candy’ or ‘give me money’.
 Sometimes even dangerously running across the road.
-Candy rots their teeth (they don’t have dentists!) and creates dependency, hand out attitude with tourists.
+Candy rots their teeth (they don’t have dentists!) and creates dependency on our attitude toward tourists.
 Teach them a song or game instead or perhaps a few useful phrases in English.
 If you really want to help the kids, find a good local charity that you can donate to.

-- If you were considering visiting Zanzibar on a budget but aren’t set on the location, consider Mafia Island.
+- If you are considering visiting Zanzibar on a budget but aren’t set on the location, consider Mafia Island.
 Mafia can also be visited cheaply.
 I had a much better experience.
-I found the people nicer, I wasn’t ripped off once and the snorkelling and diving better.
-The best part as well is that the Island is empty of tourists so is much quieter.
+I found the people nicer, I wasn’t ripped off once, and the snorkelling and diving better.
+The best part as well is that the Island is empty of tourists, so is much quieter.
 And you can swim with Whale Sharks!

-Everyone has heard of Zanzibar but not many have heard of Mafia Island.
+Everyone going to Tanzania has heard of Zanzibar, but not many have heard of Mafia Island.
 This neighbouring island is quieter and offers Humpback whale tours in the summer and an opportunity to swim with whale sharks over winter.
 (You can read about my experience swimming with whale sharks on Mafia Island here)